techn0hamster/JCrew_Overrides/README.md

-# JCrew_Overrides
+# 7D2D_Jcrew
-this is the final Overrides for all mods on the server
+Collection of mods for private server of 7 Days to Die with some basic custom overrides.